open-life-science/open-life-science.github.io/ols-2.md

 Mentors will be preferably selected from The Alan Turing Institute but there will be a possibility to match projects with the right mentor from the broader cohort.
 The roles and benefits for the participants and the eligibility of proposed projects will be as described for our main program.

-Since this partnership was announced close to the deadline of the OLS-2 application call, we will welcome applications for *OLS-2 for Turing** projects until **15 July 2020** to ensure that interested participants have sufficient time to discuss their plans with their supervisors within the organisation.
+Since this partnership was announced close to the deadline of the OLS-2 application call, we will welcome applications for **OLS-2 for Turing** projects until **15 July 2020** via [EasyChair](https://easychair.org/conferences/?conf=ols2).
+This extension in deadline will ensure that the interested participants have sufficient time to discuss their plans with their supervisors within the organisation.

 To share this announcement with the potential mentors, experts and project leads from the Turing and _The Turing Way_, please use our [promotion pack](https://tinyurl.com/tw-ols2).